vulpineblaze/framework_demoes/README.md

   * This format allows to rapid digestion of your issue, and make its easier to reproduce, debug, and correct.
   * Eg. "I clicked twice on the second stage, and got 400 bullets instead of 4."
 * Labels, Milestones, Assignment, etc..
-  * These are for the devs to help sort and deal with issues effeciently, and we do not except or want help with this.
+  * These are for the devs to help sort and deal with issues effeciently, and we do not expect or want help with this.
   * Please don't mess with them.

 ##### Development

  * Fork repo || Create branch
  * Prepare your work station
-   *  Make sure you have Git and Unity installed, as prescribed above.
+   *  Make sure you have Git and Unity installed, as described above.
    *  Finish [the tutorial](http://pixelnest.io/tutorials/2d-game-unity/table-of-contents/) (since the code is based on this.)
  * Make your changes
    *  `git clone` the repo, and follow the "typical dev workflow" below.